tomaszbe/lincor-cli/README.md

 ```

 ## Usage
-First, make sure your package manager's global bin directory is in PATH.
+First, make sure your package manager's global bin directory is in *PATH*.

 Run the commnad to list available options:
 ```sh